Karns11/RandomUserDataPipeline/README.md

 ### How to run the application

+NOTE: You must obtain a free api key from the namsor api.
+The steps on how to obtain that api key are under number 4 below.

 1. Project Setup
    Open Powershell (or any terminal) and create a project directory.
 Then, clone this GitHub repo to your machine:
    ```powershell